Fantasia International Film Festival: 1996–2005

-FanTasia 2003 (move to Concordia University)

 Fantasia 2003 was held for the first time on the Concordia University campus, using the de Sève Cinema and Henry F. Hall Alumni Auditorium.
-The venue change was instigated by the lack of consideration that the Imperial Theatre gave in informing the festival organizers on the status of Imperial.
 This was also the first year that a DVD filled with movie trailers of movies shown at the festival was available for purchase with the festival guide book.

-Fantasia 2004

-The 2004 Fantasia was held at Concordia University using the Hall Auditorium and deSeve Cinema.
-Unlike the 2003 event, no DVD filled with trailers was available.

-Fantasia 2005

-The 9th annual Fantasia Festival in 2005 was again held at Concordia University.
-That year, a trailer-filled DVD was provided as part of the festival guide book and not a separate purchase.

-FanTasia 2006 (10th edition/10th anniversary)
+2006

-Fantsasia's 10th anniversary and 10th edition, the 2006 edition, is the first to feature free outdoor shows.
+Fantasia's 10th anniversary and 10th edition, the 2006 edition, is the first to feature free outdoor shows.
 The outdoors shows are at Parc de la Paix and are free.
 Outdoor projections included films from the previous editions: Kamikaze Girls, the last four episodes of Goldorak, Night of the Living Dorks and Attack the Gas Station.
 The indoor shows use the same Concordia University facilities as since the move to Concordia.
 The outdoor shows are several kilometres away from the indoor shows.
+The main prize was won by Blood Curse.
 With its 10th anniversary, Fantasia helped to launch an associated but separate Toronto festival Toronto After Dark Film Festival.

-FanTasia 2007
+2007

-This edition was held from July 5 to July 23, 2007 at the Concordia University.
+This edition was held from July 5 to July 23 at the Concordia University.
 In addition to the Hall hall and DeSeve hall, a third screening room has been added at the D.B.
 Clarke Theatre.
 There were, however, no outdoor shows this year.
 Montreal film Flutter received the award for best Quebec short feature.
+Memories of Matsuko was selected as the best Asian feature film, in European program won the Hatchet.
+In animation the main prize went to We Are the Strange.
+A total of more than 81,000 tickets were sold for Fantasia 2007.
+Mitch Davis signed a first-look production deal with Paramount's Blumhouse Prods. to scout for new projects and foreign movies for potential remakes.

-Fantasia 2008
+2008

-This edition was held from July 3 to July 21, 2008.
+In 2008, Fantasia was held from July 3 to July 21.
 It featured the world premieres of Pig Hunt, Home Movie, Repo!
-The Genetic Opera, Midnight Meat Train, Eric Shapiro's Rule of Three, Truffe, Treevenge, The Facts in the Case of Mister Hollow, Electric Fence, Paradox Mary, Laura Panic, and Don't Worry.
+The Genetic Opera, Midnight Meat Train, Eric Shapiro's Rule of Three, Truffles (Truffe), Treevenge, The Facts in the Case of Mister Hollow, Electric Fence, Paradox Mary, Laura Panic, and Don't Worry.
+Gordon Liu attended the screening of Disciples of the 36th Chamber as a guest star.

-Fantasia 2009
+2009

-The films screened at Fantasia 2009 were, among others, Thirst, Love Exposure, Embodiment of Evil, Vampire Girl vs. Frankenstein Girl, Smash Cut, Trick 'r Treat, Neighbor, Must Love Death, Cencoroll and Dread.
-The festival started on July 9 with Takashi Miike's film Yatterman and ended on July 29, 2009 with the North American premiere of Quentin Tarantino's film Inglourious Basterds.
+In 2009, Fantasia was held from July 9 to July 29, opened with Takashi Miike's film Yatterman and ended on July 29, 2009 with the North American premiere of Quentin Tarantino's film Inglourious Basterds.
+Among the films screened at Fantasia 2009 were Thirst, Love Exposure, Dream, Embodiment of Evil, Vampire Girl vs. Frankenstein Girl, Smash Cut, Trick 'r Treat, Neighbor, Must Love Death, Cencoroll, Dread.